Gun Laws, Loopholes, and Violence

 Hate Crime Loophole

 Today, only seven states prohibit people convicted of a hate crime misdemeanor from owning a gun.
 Many will plead down to a hate crime misdemeanor from other charges to prevent losing their right to own a firearm.
 What's more, hate crimes are on the rise: 2017 was the fourth consecutive year of increased hate crimes prosecuted.

-America’s patchwork of local laws allow dangerous people to get their hands on guns.
-Ninety percent of the guns used in crimes come from roughly 5 percent of licensed gun dealers.
+America’s patchwork of local laws allow for loopholes in background checks that enable dangerous people to get their hands on guns.
+90 percent of the guns used in crimes come from roughly five percent of licensed gun dealers.
 Gun crime is primarily concentrated in urban areas.
 While some municipalities or states have very strict gun laws, a neighboring state might have more lenient gun laws.
 This allows for the trafficking of guns from one state to the other.

-Trace data that show where crime guns were first sold used to be publicly available, but the harmful Tiahrt Amendment put an end to that.
-Brady and Congress are working to repeal the Tiahrt Amendment so communities can identify and try to reform dealers who are willingly taking advantage of loopholes and flooding our streets with crime guns.
+Trace data that shows where crime guns were first sold were once publicly available, but the harmful Tiahrt Amendment put an end to that.
+Brady calls on Congress to repeal the Tiahrt Amendment so communities can identify and try to reform dealers who are willingly taking advantage of loopholes and flooding our streets with crime guns.